sparkbox/standard/software/1password/README.md

 Password manager with simple sync via [Dropbox][sparkbox_dropbox] and mobile support.

-Consider using the logo found in the Sparkvault
+Consider using the logo found in the Sparkvault folder.

 How we use it
 -------

-Our vault is stored in the `SparkboxVault` in [Dropbox][sparkbox_dropbox].
-We store servers in here as well.

-When creating or storing credentials.
-* Use folders for each client
+All authenticated assets for Sparkbox and our clients are maintained in the Sparkvault.

+#### Naming Conventions
+When naming a new asset, follow the convention `client-asset-environment`.
+Some examples:

+* `sparkbox-seesparkbox.com-production`
+* `fav_customer-mandrill-production`

+#### Smart Folders
+Each client should have a Smart Folder.
+Criteria for this should be `Title begins with <client name>`.

+#### Passwords
 * Generate passwords when possible

 [1password]: https://agilebits.com/onepassword
 [1password_image]: ./1password-logo.jpg